 GFTV only hires persons with disabilities and has become a vital component in the support network serving persons with disabilities in Cambodia.

 In early 2015, Phil Rogers, owner of Genevieve's Restaurant approached Rick Wakeman, a community volunteer, with the idea of creating a community-based project to benefit people with disabilities living in poverty.
 He generously offered to provide a location as well as financial and moral support.

 Genevieve's Fair Trade Village (GFTV) opened for business on November 22, 2015 with 10 individual producing members and two producing organisations that train and employ people with disabilities.

-Four years later, Phil's initial vision and support has resulted in the development of the village and today approximately 25 artisans and their families benefit from this social enterprise.
+Four years later, Phil's initial vision and support has resulted in the development of the village.
+Many of the original artisans have developed their own sustainable businesses and distribute tgheir products through various avenues.
+We currently have 9 artisans and their families that benefit from this social enterprise.
 Additionally, GFTV operates Full Belly Farm (FBF), a small wheelchair accessible organic farm in Siem Reap, Cambodia.

 GFTV and FBF would not exist today without the initiative and support of Phil Rogers, owner of Genevieve's Restaurant.
 He is clearly an agent for change in helping the target group identified as most at risk of getting left behind by the United Nations Sustainable Development Goals.

 The primary focus of all GFTV initiatives is on developing the knowledge, skills and experience of people with disabilities to become independent and self-sustaining.

 Jeff Maconachie (Australia)